ChuckerTeam/chucker/README.md

 * Why Android < 21 is no longer supported?

 In order to keep up with the changes in OkHttp we decided to bump its version in `4.x` release.
-Chucker `3.4.x` supports Android 16+ but its active development stopped and only bug fixes and minor improvements will land on [3.x branch](https://github.com/ChuckerTeam/chucker/tree/3.x) till March 2021.
+Chucker `3.5.x` supports Android 16+ but its active development stopped and only bug fixes and minor improvements will land on [3.x branch](https://github.com/ChuckerTeam/chucker/tree/3.x) till March 2021.

+# Sponsors 💸

+Chucker is maintained and improved during nights, weekends and whenever team has free time.
+If you use Chucker in your project, please consider sponsoring us.
+This will help us buy a domain for a website we will have soon and also spend some money on charity.
+Additionally, sponsorthip will also help us understand better how valuable Chucker is for people's everyday work.

+You can sponsor us by clicking `Sponsor` button.

 ## Contributing 🤝